npm/npm/doc/folders.md

 foo.
 This is a shim, not a symbolic link, so that relative paths will work appropriately.

+`root/.npm/foo/1.0.0/**/*.js` Generated shims for each `.js` file in `root/.npm/foo/1.0.0/package/lib` These are only generated if the directories lib option is used.

+`root/.npm/foo/1.0.0/{module-name}.js` Generated shim corresponding to a module defined in the modules option.

 `root/.npm/foo/active` symlink to the active version.

 `root/foo-1.0.0.js` shim to `.npm/foo/1.0.0/main.js`